Varavu Nalla Uravu: Plot

 While Uma continues to care for her family, Chandrasekar and Nirmal continue to ignore her.
 After Chandrasekar gets drunk at a local Friends Club, and falls sick, Uma nurses him back to health.
 Some days later Guru and Uma spot Nirmal and Valarmathi at a theatre.
 After this incident, Nirmal apologises to Uma and accepts her as his sister-in-law.
 Meanwhile Ambalavanan realises the true nature of his children once he moves to their house.
 He and Kamatchi are treated in a disrespectful manner by his sons and daughter-in-laws on many occasions.
-In Ilango's house, their private room is given to Ilango's father-in-law Omakuchi Narasimhan who is sick.
+In Ilango's house, their private room is given to Ilango's father-in-law who is sick.
 The two sons do not give the five hundred rupees that they promised to give their dad every month, in return for his help in building the house.
 Ambalavanan and Kamatchi are thereby left without any money on their own, and depending on their disrespectful sons for survival.
 Meanwhile there are other problems that happen.
 Ilango's father-in-law is having an affair with the servant maid at Ilango's house, and even though Ambalavanan and Kamatchi see this, Ambalavanan tells her that he is not going to interfere in this, as he had already had a bad experience with Nirmal and Valarmathi studying math in the past.
 Ambalavanan's daughter and her husband end up using the forty thousand to buy a diamond necklace for themselves, rather than start a business.
 Ilango gets an alliance for Valarmathi and tries to get her married to a thirty eight year old father of two children, which Ambalavanan and Kamatchi disagree to.

 Eventually the children decide to split the parents with father in one house and the mother in another house.
 This angers Ambalavanan and he leaves taking Kamatchi and Valarmathi with him, back to Marakkanam, and rents a small house to live in.
 Meanwhile Uma and Guru move out of Chandrasekar's house, and tell him that they will return only when he reforms and respects them as son and daughter-in-law.
 Amidst all these problems, Nirmal and Valarmathi secretly get married.
 Valarmathi explains her decision to her parents, and tells them that she and Nirmal will take care of them whenever and wherever possible.
 Both Ambalavanan and Kamatchi accept Valarmathi's decision, and wish the young couple well.
 Nirmal tells his father that he too is moving out of the house, and takes Valarmathi and goes to live in his brother's house for some time, until he can find a job.
 Later Chandrasekar comes and apologises to his sons and Uma, and asks all of them to come home.
 Uma finally manages to turn the family into a beautiful and ideal home filled with love.